priyashpatil/iot-module-system/README.md

 The simulation behavior is controlled by the `SimulationConfig` class.
 Key configuration parameters include:

+> NOTE: Current implementation of simulator keeps the loaded modules in memory to simulate data for those module.
+So based on your system memory, you may want to limit the number of modules to simulate.
+The simulation is meant for local dev and testing purposes and not for load testing.
+But you can technically run the simulation on production or staging env as it doesn't depend on model factories.

 - **Failure Probability**: 15% chance of module failure during simulation
 - **Sensor Types**: Configurable sensor types including:
   - Temperature (-10°C to 120°C)